BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ```

+## Kraken2 contig identification

-kraken2 can be run on the assembled contigs in the same way as before, using multiple databases.
+kraken2 can be run on the assembled contigs in the same way as before, also using multiple databases for comparison.

 ```